Karachi: Hinduism

-While most of the city's Hindu population left en masse for India following Pakistan's independence, Karachi still has a large Hindu community with a population of 211,138 as per 2023 Census.
+While most of the city's Hindu population left en masse for India following Pakistan's independence, Karachi still has a large Hindu community with a population of 211,138 forming 1.12% as per 2023 Census.
 The Hindu community is split into a more affluent Sindhi Hindu and small Punjabi Hindu group that forms part of Karachi's educated middle class, while poorer Hindus of Rajasthani and Marwari descent form the other part and typically serve as menial and day laborers.
 Wealthier Hindus live primarily in Clifton and Saddar, while poorer ones live and have temples in Narayanpura and Lyari.
 There is a small community of Tamil Hindus in Karachi, with about 100 families in Madrasi Para.
 Many streets in central Karachi still retain Hindu names, especially in Mithadar, Aram Bagh (formerly Ram Bagh), and Ramswami.
-Many Mandirs exist in Saddar which are over 100 years old.
+The Panchmukhi Hanuman Temple in Soldier Bazaar is believed to be at least 1,500 years old and is a national heritage under the Sindh Cultural Heritage (Preservation) Act 1994.

 Zoroastrianism

 Karachi's affluent and influential Parsis have lived in the region in the 12th century, though the modern community dates from the mid 19th century when they served as military contractors and commissariat agents to the British.
 Further waves of Parsi immigrants from Persia settled in the city in the late 19th century.
 The population of Parsis in Karachi and throughout South Asia is in continuous decline due to low birth-rates and migration to Western countries.

 In 2023, according to the 2023 census, approximately 1,435 Parsis are left in Karachi.